Challenges for $\Lambda$CDM: An update: Hubble tension

 \subsubsection{Combinations of data}

-The relative probability density value of $H_0$ was derived by recently published studies in the literature are shown in Fig. \ref{figprobh0}.
+The Hubble constant $H_0$ values at $68\%$ CL through direct and indirect measurements obtained by the different methods described in subsection \ref{Methods for measuring $H_0$} are shown in Table \ref{hubblevalue} and described in more detail below in Fig. \ref{figh0}.
+Also the relative probability density value of $H_0$ was derived by recently published studies in the literature are shown in Fig. \ref{figprobh0}.

 Cosmological parameter degeneracies from each individual probe can be broken using combination of probes.
-The multi-probe analysis are crucial for independent $H_0$ determination and are required in order to reduce systematic uncertainties \cite{Suyu:2012ax,Chen:2011ab}.
+The multi-probe analysis are crucial for independent $H_0$ determination and are required in order to reduce systematic uncertainties \citep{Suyu:2012ax,Chen:2011ab} \citep[see][for a review]{Moresco:2022phi}.

-The analysis of Ref. \cite{Wong:2019kwg} using a combination of SH$0$ES and H$0$LiCOW results reports $H_0=73.8\pm 1.1$ $km$ $s^{-1} Mpc^{-1}$ which raises the Hubble tension to $5.3\sigma$ between late Universe determinations of $H_0$ and Planck.
-The analysis of Ref. \cite{Abbott:2017smn} using a combination of the Dark Energy Survey (DES) \cite{Troxel:2017xyo,Abbott:2017wau,Krause:2017ekm} clustering and weak lensing measurements with BAO and BBN experiments assuming a flat $\Lambda$CDM model with minimal neutrino mass ($\Sigma m_{\nu} = 0.06$ $eV$) finds $H_0=67.2_{-1.0}^{+1.2}$ $km$ $s^{-1} Mpc^{-1}$ which is consistent with the value obtained with CMB data.
-Using an extension of the standard GP formalism, and a combination of low-redshift expansion rate data (SnIa+BAO+CC) the Hubble constant was estimated to be $H_0 = 68.52 _{-0.94}^{+0.94+2.51(sys)}\,km\,s^{-1} Mpc^{-1}$ by Ref. \cite{Haridasu:2018gqm}.
-Using an alternative method Ref. \cite{Baxter:2020qlr} analysing the current CMB lensing data from Planck combined with Pantheon supernovae and using conservative describe the priors, finds an $r_s$ independent constraint of $H_0=73.5\pm 5.3$ $km$ $s^{-1} Mpc^{-1}$.
-Ref. \cite{Dutta:2019pio} analysing low-redshift cosmological data from SnIa, BAO, strong gravitanional lensing, $H(z)$ measurements using cosmic chronometers and growth measurements from LSS observations for $\Lambda$CDM model finds $H_0 = 70.30 _{-1.35}^{+1.36}\,km\,s^{-1} Mpc^{-1}$ which is in $\sim 2\sigma$ tension with various low and high redshift observations.
+The analysis by \citet{Wong:2019kwg} using a combination of SH$0$ES and H$0$LiCOW results reports $H_0=73.8\pm 1.1$ $km$ $s^{-1} Mpc^{-1}$ which raises the Hubble tension to $5.3\sigma$ between late Universe determinations of $H_0$ and Planck.
+This has been discredited by \citet{Kochanek:2020crs} who points out that an artificial reduction of the allowed degrees of freedom can lead to very precise but inaccurate estimates of $H_0$ based on gravitational lens time delays.

+The analysis by \citet{Abbott:2017smn} using a combination of the Dark Energy Survey (DES) \citep{Troxel:2017xyo,Abbott:2017wau,Krause:2017ekm} clustering and weak lensing measurements with BAO and BBN experiments assuming a flat $\Lambda$CDM model with minimal neutrino mass ($\Sigma m_{\nu} = 0.06$ $eV$) finds $H_0=67.2_{-1.0}^{+1.2}$ $km$ $s^{-1} Mpc^{-1}$ which is consistent with the value obtained with CMB data.

+Using an extension of the standard GP formalism, and a combination of low-redshift expansion rate data (SnIa+BAO+CC) the Hubble constant was estimated to be $H_0 = 68.52 _{-0.94}^{+0.94+2.51(sys)}\,km\,s^{-1} Mpc^{-1}$ by \citet{Haridasu:2018gqm}.
+Using an alternative method \citet{Baxter:2020qlr} analysing the current CMB lensing data from Planck combined with Pantheon supernovae and using conservative priors, find an $r_s$ independent constraint of $H_0=73.5\pm 5.3$ $km$ $s^{-1} Mpc^{-1}$.
+Analysing low-redshift cosmological data from SnIa, BAO, strong gravitanional lensing, $H(z)$ measurements using cosmic chronometers and growth measurements from LSS observations for $\Lambda$CDM model \citet{Dutta:2019pio} find $H_0 = 70.30 _{-1.35}^{+1.36}\,km\,s^{-1} Mpc^{-1}$ which is in $\sim 2\sigma$ tension with various low and high redshift observations.